Click here to view Tensitron's Measurements Standards License

 - There are many other tools and equipment in the Lab that do not directly affect the Calibration of our Instruments.

 - Assemble new instruments.

-- Repair instruments that have been returned by the Customer.
+- Perform detailed inspection, evaluation, testing and repair of Tensitron instruments that have been returned for service by the Customer.

 - Calibrate these new and used instruments according to the Standards mentioned previously.